skyfoxa/ios-simulator-mcp/README.md

      "mcpServers": {
        "ios-simulator": {
          "command": "node",
-         "args": ["/ABSOLUTE/PATH/TO/ios-sim-mcp/dist/ios-sim-tool.js"]
+         "args": ["/Users/joshuayoes/Code/ios-simulator-mcp/build/index.js"]
        }
      }
    }
    ```

-   Replace `/ABSOLUTE/PATH/TO/` with the actual path to your project directory.
+   Replace `"/Users/joshuayoes/Code` with the actual path to your project directory.

-4. Restart Claude for Desktop.
+4. Restart Cursor.

-5. In Claude, you can now use the simulator tools by clicking on the hammer icon and selecting the appropriate tool:
+5. In Cursor, you can now use the simulator tools by accessing the available MCP tools.
-   - `get_booted_sim_id`: Get information about the currently booted simulator
-   - `get_all_simulators`: List all available simulators
-   - `boot_simulator`: Boot a specific simulator by ID

 ## Available Tools